Welcome to SCORE!

 How the SCORE Exchanges Work

 All exchanges are initiated and coordinated entirely by medical student volunteers.
-Every university is represented by a Local Officer on Research Exchange (LORE), who facilitates projects at the local level and arranges for the exchange students preparations such like housing and boarding.
+Every university is represented by a Local Officer on Research Exchange (LORE), who facilitates projects at the local level and arranges for the exchange students preparations such as housing and boarding.
 Every exchange student is assigned a local contact person who serves as a guide, resource, and social liaison, the thing that strengthens the intercultural communication, understanding, and unity among medical students worldwide.

 For more information about IFMSA Exchanges, visit Exchange the World Section.